 Oily black stone

 According to the ironborn, the Seastone Chair was found on the shore of Old Wyk and had been carved from a block of oily black stone.
 Its creators are unknown; Maester Kirth suggests it was left by visitors from across the Sunset Sea.
-The drowned men claim the ironborn are not descended from the First Men but instead came from the watery halls of the Drowned God beneath the sea.
+The priests of the Iron Islands claim the ironborn are not descended from the First Men but instead came from the watery halls of the Drowned God beneath the sea.
 Maesters reject this suggestion that the ironborn are closer to fish or merlings.

 Isle of Toads